-Mr. Huber is the Chief Executive Officer of GRAIL, Inc., a life sciences company.
-Previously, Mr. Huber served as Senior Vice President of Alphabet Inc. (formerly Google Inc.), where he worked since 2003.
+Mr. Huber is the Vice Chairman of GRAIL, Inc., a life sciences company.
+Previously, Mr. Huber served as Senior Vice President of Alphabet Inc. (formerly Google Inc.), where he worked from 2003 to 2016.
 From 2001 to 2003, Mr. Huber served as Vice President of Architecture and Systems Development at eBay Inc. Prior to joining eBay, Mr. Huber was Senior Vice President of Engineering at Excite@Home, where he worked from 1996 to 2001.
-Mr. Huber has served on the Board of Directors of Illumina, Inc. during the past five years.
+Mr. Huber has served on the board of directors of Illumina, Inc. during the past five years.
 Mr. Huber holds a B.S. degree in Computer Engineering from the University of Illinois and a Masters degree from Harvard University.
+Mr. Huber serves as a visiting scholar at Stanford University.